djcass44/jmp/README.md

 `-d <value>`: set the level of logging (0 -> 6, lower is more).

 ## Setup

+This information is also available in a running UI instance via the `?` button or `/setup`.
+It is more user-oriented.

 *Note: replace $BASE_URL with the url the application will be running on.*